• Two-time ACC Coach of the Year (2008, 2015)

 Top national finishes, All-Americans, professional success and academic achievement have become synonymous with the Florida State men’s golf program under Trey Jones.
 Now in his 16th season as the head men’s coach and Director of Golf for the Seminoles’ men’s and women’s golf programs, Jones has lifted the sport of golf at Florida State to new heights.

 Under his direction, there is no limit on how high the Seminole programs will go.
-Florida State Golf will remain in excellent hands in the foreseeable future, as Director of Athletics Stan Wilcox announced on June 5, 2015, that he extended Jones’ contract through the 2020 season.
+Florida State Golf will remain in excellent hands in the foreseeable future, as it was announced on June 5, 2015, that Jones’ contract was extended through the 2020 season.